Fluorescence calorimetry of an ion crystal: Detection scenario of an intruder ion

 \subsection{Efficiency of detection}

 The Ca crystal fluorescence is continuously observed by a photon counting unit to discriminate the intruder event of a single Th$^{10+}$ from detecting the relative change of fluorescence of $R(T_i,\delta T)$.
-Assuming a scattering rate of $\rho_{ee} \tau$, taking into account an overall photon detection efficiency of $\sim5\%$, illuminating $50$ ions of 10$^{3}$-ion crystal, with a relative fluorescence change of R=0.25, and employing a Poissonian counting statistics, the tagging signal would exceed noise by $\sim$\,1.3 standard deviations already within a counting time of 50$\,\mu$s, which is clearly shorter as compared to the Doppler recooling time.
-In the case of a singly charged intruder ion, however, the realtive change in fluorescence R is 0.04, and the event detection with $\sim$\,1.2 standard deviation would require a 2$\,m$s counting time.
-Thus, for singly charged intruder ion, the necessary detection time would be too long, as this time may possibly exceed the Doppler recooling time when 50 ions are illuminated.
-An increase in illuminated ions $N$ would go along with a better optical signal, but also with an even shorter maximum observation time, because of the scaling of the recooling time by $N^{-1}$.
-Therefore, for an efficient detection of a singly charged intruder ion, we propose improving the detection optics e.g. using high NA objectives, and the quantum efficiency of the detector, furthermore reducing the initial cooling limit of the crystal to enlarge R.
+We assume a scattering rate $\gm{\gamma}\rho_{ee} $ per ion, and take into account an overall photon detection efficiency of approximately $5\%$, illuminating a fraction $M$ of a crystal composed of 10$^{3}$ ions with a relative fluorescence change of $R=0.25$.
+Employing Poissonian counting statistics, the tagging signal would exceed noise by approximately 1.1 standard deviations already within a counting time of 100 $\mu$s, which is clearly shorter compared to the Doppler-recooling time.
+In the case of a singly charged intruder ion, however, the relative change in fluorescence $R$ is 0.04, and the event detection with approximately 1.1 standard deviation would require a 5 ms counting time.
+Thus, for a singly charged intruder ion, the necessary detection time would be too long, as this time may possibly exceed the Doppler-recooling time.
+An increase in the number of illuminated ions would go along with a better optical signal.
+However, one has to account for the time scale of the recooling dynamics, which limits the maximum observation time.
+Therefore, for an efficient detection of a singly charged intruder ion, we propose improving the detection optics e.g. using high numerical aperture objectives, and the quantum efficiency of the detector, furthermore reducing the initial cooling limit of the crystal to enlarge $R$.

-Note, that tagging of small bunches of Ar$^+$ ions at 4~keV has been demonstrated, based on their fly-by thought a narrow electrode structure and the detection of an induced voltage.
+Note that tagging of small bunches of Ar$^+$ ions at 4~keV has been demonstrated, based on their flyby through a narrow electrode structure and the detection of an induced voltage.
 For bunches of about 300 ions, the detection signal exceeds the amplifier noise level~\cite{RAECKE}.
-Thus, our method features an alternative for loading Paul traps deterministically at the single particle level with intruder ions, that might be stemming either from EBIT sources~\cite{MICKE18,ANDELKOVIC2015109} or from radioactive sources~\cite{Hass:2020} with a perspective of precision quantum logic spectroscopy using exotic matter~\cite{MICKE20}.
+Thus, our method features an alternative for loading Paul traps deterministically at the single particle level with intruder ions, that might be stemming either from electron beam ion trap sources~\cite{MICKE18,ANDELKOVIC2015109} or from radioactive sources~\cite{Hass:2020} with a perspective of precision quantum logic spectroscopy using exotic matter~\cite{MICKE20}.